Team Coaching for two key business partners

 4. Maintaining momentum:

-In early 2014, Sheppard Moscow facilitated a strategic planning exercise with the joint leadership team.
-This involved looking back on the successes of 2013 overall and within each team, which built increased confidence in the potential for further alignment.
+Sheppard Moscow then facilitated a strategic planning exercise with the joint leadership team.
+This involved looking back on the successes overall and within each team, which built increased confidence in the potential for further alignment.

 Since the alignment process began, there has been a major improvement in the effectiveness of the relationship between the client and JV, based on new ways of working and continued open and constructive dialogue.
 There has also been a significant improvement in the JV’s performance in terms of safety, cost and schedule and it has successfully delivered some major project milestones.